Sign In Forgot Password

 More information on Bet Mishpachah's approach to liturgy is available in this booklet created by Liturgy Committee chair Scott Reiter, and presented at the Aleph (Jewish Renewal) Kallah 2018: Making Liturgy Gay, Making Prayer Happy

-You are invited to celebrate the new siddur and to support the congregation by donating $54 for a bookplate for the inside front cover of a siddur that will be used during services at Bet Mishpachah.
+You are invited to celebrate our siddur and to support the congregation by donating $54 for a bookplate for the inside front cover of a siddur that will be used during services at Bet Mishpachah.
 Click here to order a bookplate in honor or in memory of a loved one.

 Click here to donate and receive a copy of the new siddur.
 The suggested donation amount is $40 per book including postage.